faizal2007/dolphin_backup/README.md

 # Dolphin Backup Tools
 ## Common operation script for mysql backup
 ## Requirement
-   * require root access for adhoc.sh eg: sudo adhoc.sh
+   * require root access for adhoc.sh
+   * root folder need to be writable
+   * require to run inside mysql host
+   * require mysql client

+## Usage
+   * sudo su or su
    * chmod +x adhoc.sh
+   * ./adhoc.sh

 ## Warning
    * This script are not for archiving
    * This script will override all file inside backup folder
-   * Do make backup all file inside backup folder before proceed
+   * Do backup all file inside backup folder before proceed